-100% of all donations reach Haiti.
-Mercy & Sharing's Board of Directors contribute in excess of 100% of all U.S. admin costs.
+100% of all donations given go directly to Haiti.
+HC Board contributes over 100% of all U.S. administrative costs.

 Angels of a Lower Flight